Renting With Pets: Can a Landlord Refuse? (2026 Rules)

 This [change] strikes the right balance between helping more people find a home that’s right for them and their pet while ensuring landlords’ properties are safeguarded against inappropriate or badly behaved pets.

-How are landlords feeling about renting with pets?
+How do landlords feel about pets?

 Pet damage insurance is available for both landlords and tenants here.